Civil Service F.C.: History

-In 1863 the newly formed Civil Service club was playing football under both Association and Rugby rules and sources suggest that the club was similar to Clapham Rovers in that it was a single club playing both codes.
-At what point the Civil Service Rugby Club became a distinct entity from the Football Club (Association football) is unclear.
-Certainly, the histories published by the official Football and Rugby clubs respectively do not refer to a joint history past even 1863.
-However, the club was still a unified entity when it became a founding member of the Rugby Football Union in 1871, although notably it did not provide a member to the inaugural committee.
-However, in 1892 contemporary sources refer to Clapham Rovers as being unique in the respect that it played both codes, suggesting that the Civil Service had distinct teams by that point.
+In 1863 the newly formed Civil Service club was playing football under both Association and Rugby rules, and sources suggest that the club was similar to Clapham Rovers in that it was a single club playing both codes.
+It is not clear when the Civil Service Rugby Club became a distinct entity from the association football club.
+The histories published by the respective clubs do not refer to a joint history past 1863, but the club was still a unified entity when it became a founding member of the Rugby Football Union in 1871 (although it did not provide a member to the inaugural committee).
+In 1892, contemporary sources refer to Clapham Rovers as being unique in playing both codes, suggesting that the Civil Service had distinct teams by that point.